 How to take milk thistle

 Milk thistle is available in lots of different formats, including as a dietary supplement or capsule.
-When people decide to investigate milk thistle, they often gravitate towards a supplement as the easiest way to take it.
+When people decide to investigate it, they often gravitate towards a supplement.

 However, while they’re popular, supplement capsules don’t always give you the best transparency over what you’re consuming.

-For example, you might not be sure which part of the milk thistle plant your supplement comes from.
-The leaves, seeds and fruit all have different nutritional profiles, so might deliver differently on your desired result.
+For example, you might not be sure which part of the plant your supplement comes from.
+The leaves, seeds and fruit all have different nutritional profiles.
+Therefore, they might deliver differently on your desired result.

 What’s more, supplement capsules themselves are made of a range of ingredients including collagen, gelatine or a plant-based starch.(3) So, if you’re following a vegetarian or plant-based diet, you’ll need to check carefully to make sure your capsules don’t contain animal products.

 At Erbology we tend to believe that it’s better to bring health-boosting nutrients into your diet naturally through food.
-This often gives you better knowledge about what’s actually inside the product you’re taking, and more control over what you put into your body.
+This often gives you better knowledge about what’s actually inside the product you’re taking.
+It also gives you more control over what you put into your body.

 If you’ve decided to go with a natural source, you have a couple of options there too.

 The most traditional way of taking it is in a tea, tincture or herbal infusion.
 This can be made using either the leaves or the seeds of the plant.
-It involves steeping the seeds or leaves in hot water to impart their flavour and health benefits, and then drinking as an infusion.
+It involves steeping the seeds or leaves in hot water to impart their flavour and health benefits You then drink the liquid as an infusion.

 It might be the way that our ancestors in Bessarabia used to take it, but nowadays getting hold of fresh milk thistle can be difficult!